-Maine’s Sen. Susan Collins was among the four Republicans to vote against a proposal to attach the Safeguarding American Voter Eligibility (SAVE) America Act to a $70 billion funding package for Immigration and Customs Enforcement (ICE) and Border Patrol (CBP).
+Maine’s Sen. Susan Collins was among the four Republicans to vote against a proposal to attach a version of the Safeguarding American Voter Eligibility (SAVE) America Act to a $70 billion funding package for Immigration and Customs Enforcement (ICE) and Border Patrol (CBP).

 Later in the day Friday, the Senate voted 52-47 in support of the funding without receiving any Democratic support.